 It’s not afraid to deal with burning issues

-When it came out in the 60’s, Star Trek tried to tackle issues of gender, race, socioeconomic differences and war.
-As it first aired during the Vietnam War, the peak of the Civil Rights movement, and the Cold War, it tried and often succeeded in addressing these issues and educating its viewers for the better.
+When it came out in the 1960’s, Star Trek tried to tackle issues of gender, race, socioeconomic differences and war.
+As it first aired during the Vietnam War, the peak of the Civil Rights movement, and the Cold War, the show tried – and often succeeded – in addressing these issues and educating its viewers for the better.
 Nichelle Nichols, who played Uhura in the series, was the first woman to have an interracial onscreen kiss on television.
 While protest quickly ensued, Nichols recalls being stopped one day on the street by a fan of the show who complimented the controversial kiss and encouraged her to keep taking chances.
 That fan was Martin Luther King.

 It allows for complexity